RNIB-MediaAndCulture/Gaming_Devkit/Full-report.md

 Onscreen interfaces can be made bigger to be easier to read and understand or smaller so they obscure less  of the screen.

+#### Implementation Options

+**Unity:**
+- Use Canvas Scaler for resolution-independent UI
+- Implement UI scale slider in settings
+- Use Layout Groups for responsive layouts

+**Unreal Engine:**
+- DPI scaling in User Interface settings
+- Implement UI scale settings for players
+- Use anchors and size boxes for responsive design

 **Used by mechanics:** cooldown, emoji, perceive earnings, slider - proportion selection, strategy

 ---